Sensing-Dev/doc/docs/tutorials/cpp/parse-gendc.md

 std::string prefix = "sensor0-";
 ```

-In the following snippet tries to get all bin file starting with this prefix under the directory.
-Also, reordering all the found binaries in the recorded order.
+The following snippet attempts to retrieve all binary files starting with a specified prefix from a directory.
+It then reorders all the found binaries according to their recorded order.

 ```c++
 std::vector<std::string> bin_files;